jdyeakel/jdyeakel.github.io/teaching/ecology/section8.md

 *   Draw a horizontal line over to the 1:1 axis
 *   Repeat, repeat, repeat!

 The above algorithm constitutes what we call a *cobweb diagram*.
 We implement this algorithm via simulation in the code block below.
-Run the same parameter sets that you encoded above into the cobweb diagram below.
-Confirm that the time-simulation of the discrete-logistic equation and the cobweb diagram are telling us the same thing.
+Run the same parameter sets that you encoded above into the cobweb diagram below. ***Make sure you understand what the cobweb diagram is showing.*** Confirm that the time-simulation of the discrete-logistic equation and the cobweb diagram are telling us the same thing.

 ```R
     logistic.cobweb = function(rd,K,N0,tmax) {